Throughout this article I’ll be giving my chronicles of my progress with testosterone replacement therapy aka TRT for short.

 So what I’m trying now is using a supplement called DIM which can help your body filter out estrogen quicker.
 I’ve just ordered that this week so will update after I’ve used it for a week or so.

-As for energy, I have definately been feeling better energy wise at this dosage, I’m able to hit the gym 3-4 days a week with decent motivation to lift.
+As for energy, I have definitely been feeling better energy wise at this dosage, I’m able to hit the gym 3-4 days a week with decent motivation to lift.

 Yet, I still feel it’s forced, like I feel I’m almost there with getting everything dialed in but just out of reach.